Harriet Kendall: Early life

 She was born in Bowness-on-Windermere in April 1857; her parents were George and Eleanor Kendall, living at Belmont House, Bowness.

 She entered the Royal Academy of Music in 1876 where she trained under Manuel García and developed a contralto voice.
-As an elocutionist, she came under Geneviève Ward.
+As an elocutionist, she studied under Walter Lacy and Geneviève Ward.

 Career

 She was an Associate of the Royal Academy of Music, A.R.A.M., awarded in 1932, and an Associate the Royal College of Music, A.R.C.M., awarded in 1893 for an external diploma in singing teaching.
 She achieved the Licentiate of the Royal Academy of Music, L.R.A.M., in singing performance in 1893.
 She was also a member of the Incorporated Society of Musicians, and the Royal Society of Literature.

 She was lecturer in Elocution at King's College, Ladies Department and had also been teaching music at the High School, Park Road, St Margarets.

 She performed dramatic and musical recitals at the Queen's Hall, Prince's Hall, Royal Albert Hall, St James's Hall, and in the provinces.
 She composed her own songs, such as the ballads 'A Game of Tennis' (1886) and 'Richmond Park'.
 'A Song of Remembrance' (1892) used Christina Rossetti's poem 'Remember'.

 She acted in "A Midsummer Night's Dream" at the Royalty Theatre in a production by Mrs Fairfax, a pseudonym used by Emily Ernst Bell (1840-1893), who taught elocution at the Royal Albert Hall.
 Later she performed scenes from Shakespeare's plays and for Shakespeare's birthday celebration in 1930 part of her poem on Shakespeare - "We who are forever debtors bring our homage to thy immortality" - was placed on the official wreath that was laid on Shakespeare's tomb.

-She advocated the setting up of examination standards for elocution and was supported by Dr Wace, Principal of King's College, London from 1883 to 1897.
+She advocated the setting up of examination standards for elocution and was supported by Dr Wace, Principal of King's College, London, from 1883 to 1897.

 Poetry

 Her book, 'A Lakeland Story' was published in 1888 and her book of poems, 'Synariss, and Other Poems for Recitation', was published in 1894.

 Her poems were published in newspapers and magazines.
-Her poem "An incident in the marriage market of Babylon" was published in 1890.
+Her poem 'An incident in the marriage market of Babylon' was published in 1890.